BREAKHEART RESERVATION:

 Directions:

 The Breakheart Reservation is managed by the Metropolitan District Commission.
 It's name came from the Civil War era when troops training at the remote and lonely location found it heart breaking.
 In 1934 the state acquired the 600 acres of rolling hills and it became a camp for the Civilian Conservation Corps during the Great Depression.
 Today the reservation contains a visitors center, paved trails, hiking trails, fishing ponds, picnic areas, playground, workout course, beach and facilities.
 No fees!
-For more information check out; Friends of Breakheart .
+Lots of trails.
+I have created a Loop Trail around the perimeter of the park that follows the old roads.
+For more information visit; BREAKHEART RESERVATION .

-Note; The paved trails have a line down the center indicating the traffic flow, just like a city street.
-Also, all the gates in the reservation are numbered, so if you have a map you can easily figure out your location.
+Note; All the gates in the reservation are numbered, so if you have a Map you can easily figure out your location.
 These paved paths are car free except from October thru May, when the Pine Tops Road is open to one way traffic.

-Follow this path for about 0.5 miles until you see a second bench on your left.
+Follow this road for about 0.5 miles until you see a second bench on your left.
 From this bench, take a compass reading of 256 degrees.
 Follow this sighting up a small knoll to a two trunked tree.
 The left trunk being dead.
 In the center of the trunk, under a rock, is the Breakheart Reservation Letterbox.
-Continuing along the trail another 0.5 miles, you come to the beach area.
-The trail splits at this point.
-Going left takes you back to the parking lot on the Pine Tops Rd for a round trip of about 2 miles.
-If you go right, past gate #7 on Elm Rd, another 0.5 miles will bring you to the Northeast Vocational School parking lot.
-The trail then gets a bit tougher as you head left on Hemlock Rd with some steep up and down hills.
-From here it's 1.5 miles back to the parking lot at Forest St, making for a vigorous 3 mile loop.
+Continuing along the road, it turns West, bringing you to the beach area at Pearce Lake at 0.9 miles.
+The road splits at this point.

 HH